 Our Committee Members

-Andrea is the Systemic Assessment Consultant in the Quality Teaching & Learning Team with the Department of Education and the Secretary of PTANT.
+Andrea is a teaching and learning officer in the Quality Teaching & Learning branch of the Department of Education and the Treasurer of PTANT.

 A Territory educator since 1983 Andrea has worked in primary and middle schools in a variety of roles and has supported teachers and school leaders in various corporate roles in Curriculum T-9, ESL methodology, assessment and data literacy.

-Andrea has been a long term member of ALEA Top End Council and ATESOL NT executive committees and a member of the steering committee for the 2014 ALEA National Conference and 2017 PTANT Festival of Teaching.
-She is passionate about continuous improvement and providing quality professional learning for teachers.
+Andrea has been a long-term member of ALEA Top End Council and ATESOL NT executive committees.
+She was a member of the steering committee for the 2014 ALEA National Conference and the 2017 PTANT Festival of Teaching.
+Andrea chaired the 2021 PTANT Festival of Teaching steering committee.
+Andrea is passionate about building teacher capacity to improve student well-being and life consequences.

 Graeme Sawyer is the Vice President on the National Executive Board for the Australian Association for Environment Education (AAEE), the President of AAEE NT and is the Managing Director at Entity 1.
 Graeme has a background in Education firstly as a teacher and then an educational adviser regarding technology in learning environments.
 Before moving into online business technology development and associated areas he worked as a lecturer and the NT University now CDU.